adjust/ios_sdk/README.md

 Once you integrated the AdjustIo SDK into your project, you can take advantage of the following features wherever you see fit.

 ### Add tracking of custom events.
 You can tell AdjustIo about every event you consider to be of your interest.
 Suppose you want to track every tap on a button.
-We would give you an eventId, like `abc123`.
+Currently you would have to ask us for an eventId and we would give you one, like `abc123`.
 In your button's `buttonDown` method you could then add the following code to track the click:

     [AdjustIo trackEvent:@"abc123"];

 You can also register a callback URL for that event and we will send a request to that URL whenever the event happens.
-Additianally you can put some key-value-pairs in a Dictionary and pass it to the trackEvent method.
-In that case we will forward these named parameters to your callback URL.
+In that case you can also put some key-value-pairs in a Dictionary and pass it to the trackEvent method.
+We will then forward these named parameters to your callback URL.
 Suppose you registered the URL `http://www.adeven.com/callback` for your event and execute the following lines:

     NSMutableDictionary *parameters = [NSMutableDictionary dictionary];
     [parameters setObject:@"value" forKey:@"key"];